jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (c) does not intend to use the land as a principal place of residence for them or a person associated with them under section 2A(1)﻿(c).
 (7) When a supply is made to a person who is, for the purposes of the supply, an agent acting on behalf of an undisclosed principal, the agent must provide their registration number to the supplier at or before the date of settlement.
 If the agent does not have a registration number, their tax file number may be provided in its place.
 On meeting the requirements of this subsection, the person is treated as having met the requirements of subsection (2B).

+### 78FB Liability for supplies between members of flow-through joint ventures
+(1) This section applies to a supply to which section 11(1)﻿(md) applies.
+(2) At or before the time of supply, the recipient is required to notify the supplier whether, at the time of supply,— (a) they are, or expect to be, a registered person; and (b) they are acquiring the supply of the interest in joint venture property with the intention of using it for making taxable supplies.
+(3) For the purposes of subsection (2)﻿(a), a recipient who is a registered person, or who expects to be a registered person, must provide their registration number to the supplier at or before the time of supply.
+(4) The supplier may rely on the information provided as required by subsection (2) in determining the tax treatment of the supply.
+(5) For the purposes of section 5(2), the notice referred to in subsection (2) must be provided to the second person referred to in section 5(2).

 ### 78G Railways vesting: zero-rating and timing of tax calculations and documents
 [Repealed]